ahwayakchih/openshift-nodebb/README.markdown

 Next, install `rhc` application, as described at https://developers.openshift.com/en/managing-client-tools.html.

 After that, you should have working `rhc` and `git` available on your system.
+If you had to install `git`, make sure that you configured your identity, as described at: https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup#Your-Identity.

 ## Installation